 BDP 493/503 staining of lipid droplets

 HepG2 cells were treated with a 2:10 mixture of oleic and palmitic fatty acids for 24 hours to induce intracellular lipid accumulation.
 Cells were fixed and stained with BDP 493/503 (green) and DAPI (blue).

 The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); 60x and 100x images were captured using a confocal microscope; the scale bar denotes 5 and 10 μm.

 The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); a 100x image was captured using a confocal microscope; the scale bar denotes 5 μm.

 HepG2 cells were cultured in DMEM supplemented with 10% fetal bovine serum at 37 °C in 5% CO2.
 Cells were routinely trypsinized (0.05% Trypsin-EDTA) at 70% confluency.

-1. Cells were seeded on sterile glass coverslips in plate/culture dish and cultured overnight, so cells were allowed to adhere and equilibrate.
+1. Cells were seeded on sterile glass coverslips in a plate/culture dish and cultured overnight so cells were allowed to adhere and equilibrate.